EmcaBorg/mean/README.md

 *** Fully configured development environment for Angular2 web framework with all dependencies necessary for development process

-*** Fully configured production environment for Angular2 web framework with all dependencies necessary for preparing build version of code
+*** Completely generic frontend with maximum encapsulation of components for the purpose of implementing object-oriented paradigm on on frontend

 <h3>INSTRUCTIONS:</h3>